kssuraaj28/kssuraaj28.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd (not) want to go on a date with me
 ---
+### Sup!

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Suraaj.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am currently a CS undergrad @ IIT Roorkee.
+I have a passion for computer hardware and low level software

+I love learning how things work and these are the problems that usually keep me up at night.
+I believe in quality education, where people learn something for life, and not just to pass a test or examination, and apply these to problems that they may face.

+Life is simple, and it is meant to be.
+I've always believed that great minds can understand difficult concepts, but the greatest minds can make them simple.